WeatherTropical Weather

 and last updated

-Tropical activity has increased in the Atlantic as the First Alert Weather Team is tracking two named storms and one other area that has a high chance of developing.
+Tropical activity has increased in the Atlantic Ocean as the WPTV First Alert Weather Team is tracking two named storms and one other area that has a high chance of developing.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-Humberto is moving toward the west, northwest at about 10 mph.
+Humberto is moving toward the northwest at about 8 mph.
 It is forecast to strengthen during the next several days.
 Currently, it is forecast to become a major hurricane by early next week.

 The track forecast becomes more complicated in the next few days due to the proximity to another tropical wave (94L) to its west and an area of high pressure.

-The GFS (American) weather model show a much faster and farther east track while the European model predicts a slower and more westward track.
+The GFS (American) weather model shows a much faster and farther east track, while the European model predicts a slower and more westward track.

 Hurricane Gabrielle